-I checked these points on Google Street View.
 There is no line of sight to PEC chimney, so it can be safely rejected as a possible network location.
 I found other chimneys there, actually lots of them.
-The SSID should be probably considered as IP-EC-QRT then, where EC indicates elektrociepłownia (eng. thermal power plant) and IP is very likely a short for IPartner, the local ISP.
+The SSID should be probably considered as IP-EC-QRT then and IP is very likely a short for IPartner, the local ISP.
 In Wigle maps I also noticed another network with the same prefix in the neighborhood,

 The distance to each chimney varies between 365 and 366 km.
 The antenna installation height is unknown, but seems to be pretty high.
 The distance from Płock to Police town near Szczecin along the roads is almost 900 km back and forth, so I will not be able to check that on my own, at least in the near future.

 What about an antenna and WLAN radio of the IPECQRT network?

 This was definitely a MikroTik 2×2 MIMO radio with RouterOS version 6.38.3.
 The exact equipment is unknown, however the name

 IPECQRT suggests Mikrotik Routerboard QRT 5 panel antenna rated at 24 dBi with an integrated radio module.